perticascatalin/Research/README.md

 #### Information Bottleneck

-The information bottleneck principle refers to the gjsdfgksjdfg fhgjdfg skfghjh lksdf fksdjf  sdfhs sdkfhsf sdkfjhsdfk ksdjf.
-Dfkjhsdgnn hwegrh akdjfh sdlgoiu dfh skdjfhsdkf skdjfhkj akjdfh.
-For this purpose, we can compute the mutual information between random variables representing the input, the activation at a certain level and the output of the network.
+The information bottleneck principle refers to the link between information theory and deep neural networks.
+How information is compressed inside a neural network depends on the data representation which can carry information about target outputs at different relevance levels.
+In practice, we can estimate the mutual information between random variables representing the input, the activation at a certain level and the output of the network.
+We can use these measures to intuitively analyze what is going through the network and then find out the factors which contribute to the success of the model parametrization and design.

 #### 1.1 Relevance and priority (MOVED Related Work)